ellishg/OpenCLFluid/README.md

 Make sure you have SDL2, OpenGL, and OpenCL installed to run.

+Currently this will only run on a Mac.
+To install SDL2 go to https://www.libsdl.org/download-2.0.php and download the Development Library.

 # Usage
 ```Bash
 ./fluid [-pb] [-t <CPU/GPU>] [-n <simulation size>] [-v <viscosity>] [-d <rate of diffusion>]